philcryer/fak3r.com/content/music.md

 ## Record stores

 I've often said that going to a record store is my version of going to church.
 I'll spend hours there, get lost in my own thoughts, explore what's available, and talk with others that are similarly afflicted to (still) buying records, and CDs.
-I wanted to make a list of my favorite stores, since that's always a huge part of what I do in new cities.. well and my own city for that matter!
+Here's a list of my favorite shops.

 * [Music Stores](/music-stores)